DINO-Tok: Adapting DINO for Visual Tokenizers: Abstract

 \section{Abstract}

-Recent advances in visual generation have highlighted the rise of \textbf{Latent Generative Models (LGMs)}, which rely on effective visual tokenizers to bridge pixels and semantics.
-However, existing tokenizers are typically trained from scratch and struggle to balance semantic representation and reconstruction fidelity, particularly in high-dimensional latent spaces.
-In this work, we introduce \textbf{\method{}}, a DINO-based visual tokenizer that unifies hierarchical representations into an information-complete latent space.
-By integrating shallow features that retain fine-grained details with deep features encoding global semantics, \method{} effectively bridges pretrained representations and visual generation.
-We further analyze the challenges of vector quantization (VQ) in this high-dimensional space—where key information is often lost and codebook collapse occurs.
-We thus propose a global PCA reweighting mechanism to stabilize VQ and preserve essential information across dimensions.
-On ImageNet 256×256, \method{} achieves state-of-the-art reconstruction performance, reaching \textbf{28.54 PSNR} for autoencoding and \textbf{23.98 PSNR} for VQ-based modeling—significantly outperforming prior tokenizers and comparable to billion-level data trained models (such as Hunyuan and Wan).
-These results demonstrate that adapting powerful pretrained vision models like DINO for tokenization enables semantically aligned and high-fidelity latent representations, enabling next-generation visual generative models.
-Code will be publicly available at \href{https://github.com/MKJia/DINO-Tok}{https://github.com/MKJia/DINO-Tok}.
+Recent advances in visual generation have emphasized the importance of Latent Generative Models (LGMs), which critically depend on effective visual tokenizers to bridge pixels and semantic representations.
+However, tokenizers constructed on pre-trained vision foundation models (VFMs) often struggle to balance semantic richness and reconstruction fidelity in high-dimensional latent spaces.
+In this paper, we introduce \textbf{DINO-Tok}, a visual tokenizer built upon a frozen DINO encoder that supports both continuous autoencoding (\textbf{DINO-Tok-AE}) and discrete vector-quantization (\textbf{DINO-Tok-VQ}).
+By unifying hierarchical representations from both shallow fine-grained features and deep global semantics into an information-complete latent space, DINO-Tok preserves \textit{texture details} while maintaining \textit{semantic consistency} for generation.
+We further investigate VQ in frozen semantic feature spaces of high dimensionality, where information dilution and codebook collapse frequently arise.
+To address this issue, we propose \textbf{Dominant-Subspace Quantization (DSQ)}, which leverages a global PCA analysis to select principal components while suppressing noisy dimensions, thereby stabilizing codebook optimization and improving reconstruction and generation quality.
+On ImageNet 256×256, DINO-Tok achieves strong reconstruction performance, achieving \textbf{0.28} rFID for continuous autoencoding and \textbf{1.10} rFID for discrete VQ, as well as strong few-step generation performance \textbf{1.82} gFID for diffusion and \textbf{2.44} gFID for autoregressive generation.
+These results demonstrate that pre-trained VFMs such as DINO can be directly adapted into high-fidelity, semantically aligned visual tokenizers for next-generation latent generative models.